 14. Boone NC

 Approximate Population: 19,560

-Whether you’re looking for a relaxing getaway or an action-packed adventure, Boone, NC has you covered.
+Whether you’re looking for a relaxing getaway or an action-packed adventure in North Carolina’s High Country, Boone NC has you covered.

-Visitors can drive along the Blue Ridge Parkway, ride a steam locomotive through the mountains, visit Grandfather Mountain State Park, or have a fun-filled day at Tweetsie Railroad, a wild west theme park.
+Visitors can stop at one of the many Blue Ridge Parkway overlooks, ride a steam locomotive through the mountains, spend the day at Elk Knob State Park, see the nation’s longest-running Revolutionary War drama (“Horn in the West” at the Hickory Ridge Living History Museum), or enjoy the Tweetsie Railroad, a wild west theme park.

 During the warmer months, rafting, tubing, kayaking, fishing, and hiking are just a few of the outdoor activities Boone visitors love.
 But winter is when this North Carolina mountain town really comes alive.

-With a reputation for having some of the best snow skiing in the southeast, Boone has fantastic ski lodges such as the Beech Mountain Resort and the Sugar Mountain Resort (the largest ski and snowboard area in North Carolina).
+With a reputation for being one of the best places for snow skiing in North Carolina, Boone has fantastic ski lodges such as the Beech Mountain Resort and the Sugar Mountain Resort (the largest ski and snowboard area in NC).

 Size: 6.9 square miles

 To take in as much of this intriguing historic town as you can, start by strolling along the lovely shops, art galleries, antique shows, and restaurants in Hendersonville, NC.

 You’ll quickly see why some folks are predicting that this will be western North Carolina’s next Asheville-style boom town.